xiix0/scam/README.md

-Today is the first day of the rest of your life.
+You prefer the company of the opposite sex, but are well liked by your own.